Broward Deputy Scot Peterson seen standing outside during Florida school shooting in new video

 FLORIDA DEPUTY WHO DIDN'T ENTER SCHOOL DURING MASS SHOOTING IS NOT 'A COWARD,' LAWYER SAYS

-Investigators revealed Peterson’s focus was directed getting nearby streets and the high school shut down and keeping deputies away from the building.
+Investigators revealed Peterson’s focus was on getting nearby streets and the high school shut down and keeping deputies away from the building.

 The surveillance videos were made public after several media outlets sued for the release.
 A Broward circuit judge authorized the release on Thursday.
 Broward County Schools Superintendent Robert Runcie backed Thursday's release of the video, saying it brings "transparency" to the investigation.